Mr. Barry Orr

 After graduating with a Bachelor of Science in Accounting from Langston University and a Juris Doctorate Degree from Howard University School of Law in Washington, D.C., Davis served as a tax consultant and tax attorney with the international accounting firm, Arthur Andersen & Co. in Washington, D.C.
 Davis has served on numerous boards and councils, which include his current service as the president of the Louise Hopkins Underwood Center for the Arts, chairman of the Texas Tech Chancellor’s African American Enrollment Task Force and many more.
 He is married to Renee Gonzales Davis, and is the proud father of Toren and Teklyn.

 President & General Counsel of The Griffin Companies

-Mark Griffin is the president and general counsel of The Griffin Companies consisting of Rip Griffin Truck Service Center, Inc. and Pro Petroleum, Inc., which are retail and wholesale fuel marketing, distribution and storage companies.
-He currently serves on the Board of Directors for PlainsCapital Bank.
+Mark Griffin is the president and general counsel of The Griffin Companies consisting of Rip Griffin Truck Service Center, Inc. and Pro Petroleum, Inc. He currently serves on the Board of Directors for PlainsCapital Bank.
 Previously, he served on the Lubbock Independent School District Board as a trustee from 1994 to 2007.
 He has also served on the Board of Regents for the Texas Tech University System from 2005 to 2009, as well as on the Board of Directors for Covenant Health from 2003 to 2008 and the Board of Directors for the Texas Guaranteed Student Loan Corporation from 1990 to 1993.
 Griffin earned a Bachelor of Science from the University of Texas and his J.D. from the Texas Tech University School of Law.
 A Lubbock native, he and his wife, Claudia, have three children and two grandchildren.